ben842002/memories-client/README.md

 # Memories Client
-Frontend portion of the memories project
+Frontend portion of the Memories project.